If You Buy An eBike, Is It Just Too Lazy?

 Is An eBike For You?

 As I have noted, I was looking for a new bike that offered some assisted power.
 I was not looking for a scooter or trail bike!
-The eBikes we chose ride equally well unpowered so as long as you are not too lazy, you can do most of your riding with little or no power assist.
-If you really do get lazy (or need the extra power), you have it.
+The eBikes we chose rode equally well unpowered so as long as you are not too lazy.
+We did most of our riding with little or no power assist.
+If we really got lazy (or need the extra power), the power was there.

-I am hoping that the eBike will take away the tendency to not go and ride unless the conditions are perfect.
-I can now ride when it is windy and on a course that has some hills.
+I hoped that the eBike would take away the tendency to not go and ride unless the conditions are perfect.
+I could now ride when it was windy and on a course that had some hills.
 We can take our eBikes to other scenic locations and know that we can do a gentle but longer ride.

-The eBike is probably not a great option if you are doing a lot of off road riding, although the big fatter tires should handle grass and dirt with no problem.
+The eBike was probably not a great option if you are doing a lot of off road riding.
+Although the big fatter tires should handle grass and dirt with no problem.
 I would just not want to make the eBike take that much abuse (although there are eBikes targeted at this use).

 When we were at the bike show, I stopped by one of the local bike riding clubs and asked if I could still ride with them.
 Since our bike still looks like a bike and can be ridden with no power, we didn’t violate any of their rules.
 But they did sneer down their noses just a little bit at this less traditional approach to biking.

-We will be riding the new eBikes over the summer and will update this periodically as we get more experience and are able to validate our decision to buy an eBike.
+We planed to ride the new ride the new eBikes over the summer over the summer .
+At that time, we will provide an updates once we had more experience and were able to validate our decision to buy an eBike.
 You may even catch glimpses of the bikes in our summer blogs!

 Have you gone over the to dark side with an eBike?
 Any other things people need to consider when making a purchase?